 Buffer ACB is supplied as a concentrate.
-Before using for the first time, add isopropanol (100%) as indicated on the bottle to obtain a working solution.
+Before using for the first time, 40 ml isopropanol (100%) must be added, as indicated on the bottle.
 Tick the check box on the bottle label to indicate that isopropanol has been added.
 Mix well after adding isopropanol.